 Traditional ICT needs a “bed of nails” fixture.
 These fixtures should bear a style section to suit the circuit card.
 The fixtures generally come back at a nice expense.
 ICT shines best once used for end-of-line testing of largely stable, high volume productions.
 Once the assembly doesn’t justify the value, makers should generally pass a number of the fixture prices on to customers.

-A flying probe check, conjointly called fixtureless in-circuit testing (FICT), is another style of ICT.
+A flying probe test, conjointly called fixtureless in-circuit testing (FICT), is another style of ICT.
 Flying probe eliminates the requirement for custom fixtures that eliminates more fixture prices.
 FICT uses check pins that move supported programming (flying probes).

 However, it has the advantage of cost accounting less and, therefore, the ability to check either side of a PCB.
 If a defect or downside shows up, the FICT system solely needs reprogramming to provide a brand new piece while not the defect?
 In contrast, and ICT will need a wholly new fixture.
 Programming guides the flying probes, which make it attainable to run tests that pinpoint extremely specific areas and nodes.
 That level of accuracy works well with smaller boards and boards with high-density elements.

 Functional Circuit check